Absence request notification logic

-Below, you can find a description of the logic applied to determine which managers to send the notification to when an employee sends in a leave application.
-The logic is also applied to the Manager tab in the mobile app, where the same logic determines which leave applications the manager will have access to in that page.
+Below, you can find a description of the logic applied to determine which managers to send the notification to when an employee sends in an absence request.
+The logic is also applied to the Manager tab in the mobile app, where the same logic determines which absence request the manager will have access to in that page.

-- Which managers should receive notification (push notifications through the mobile app, Qmail) when an employee sends in a leave application from the mobile app or the staff portal.
+- Managers should receive notifications (push notifications through the mobile app, Qmail) when an employee sends in an absence request from the mobile app or the staff portal.

-- Which employees leave applications will end up in the Manager tab in the mobile app for the manager to approve.
+- Which employee's absence request will end up in the Manager tab in the mobile app for the manager to approve.

 High-level differences between the old logic and the new Quinyx logic